Our Partners

 Community Pollinator Pathway projects are organized by volunteers working to establish pollinator-friendly habitat and food sources for bees, butterflies, hummingbirds and other pollinating insects and wildlife along a series of continuous corridors.
 Most native bees have a range of about 750 meters, so the goal is to connect properties that are no farther apart than that.
 Native plants co-evolved with native pollinators and are therefore best suited to provide the specific food sources, nesting sites and shelter that pollinators need to thrive.
 This mutually beneficial relationship ensures the health of both plant and pollinator populations, which is vital for maintaining healthy ecosystems and food security.

-We are proud to work with Pollinator Pathway Bend to supply them with pollinator six-packs for their events and to work with them on developing shared resources that help our community learn more about pollinators and how to support them.
+We are proud to work with Pollinator Pathway Bend to supply them with an assortment of pollinator plants and pollinator six-packs for their events and to work with them on developing shared resources that help our community learn more about pollinators and how to support them.
 Check our list of pollinator plants.

 Think Wild